 Performance can mean a lot of different things to different people.
 Whether you are looking to go 200 mph or get 70 mpg, the term can refer to very different figures, but stem from the same performance technology.
 As a hybrid, the Kia Niro has far superior fuel economy.
 Ringing in an impressive 52 city and 49 highway mpg, the Kia Niro is clearly the winner compared to the Hyundai Kona’s 28 city and 32 highway mpg, though those are still impressive numbers on Hyundai’s behalf.
 That being said, if a sportier ride is what you are looking for, then the Hyundai definitely takes the cake.
 The Hyundai Kona’s 1.6l turbo four-cylinder engine is good for 175 hp, ample power for a small SUV.
 It also comes available with AWD, a feature the Niro does not offer.
 The Kia Niro’s hybrid powertrain is good for 139 hp, a noticeable difference between the platforms.
 Your personal preference is going to determine which of these vehicles has better performance.
 If you are looking for outstanding fuel economy, the Kia Niro is the choice for you.
 If you are more interested in a sporty fun ride, the Hyundai Kona is going to give you a more ample package.

 When comparing vehicles from companies that operate under the same umbrella, such as Kia and Hyundai, it is often difficult to discern the differences.
 These two vehicles, however, are of a very different nature.
 The two vehicles may share many mechanical components, but they use them in very different manners.
 The 2019 Hyundai Kona is a sporty small SUV with decent performance for its size and offers a fun capable driving experience.
 The 2019 Kia Niro on the other hand, is an economically driven platform that offers outstanding fuel economy and a well thought out and well-built interior, especially in this price range.
-Being a fan of quick little hatchbacks, I like the idea of a sporty little SUV to take the kids off to school and take the long way home.
-With ample fuel economy for longer trips as well, it offers a well-rounded package.
+Being a fan of quick little hatchbacks, I like the idea of a sporty little SUV for joyriding, taking the kids to school, or pulling in to work.
+With ample fuel economy for longer trips as well, the 2019 Hyundai Kona offers a well-rounded package.